mrcavalcanti/mosaicoo/docs/sources/administration/configure-docker.md

 docker run -d -p 3000:3000 --name=grafana -v grafana-storage:/var/lib/grafana grafana/grafana-enterprise
 ```

-### Run Grafana container using bind mounts
+### Run Mosaicoo container using bind mounts

-You may want to run Grafana in Docker but use folders on your host for the database or configuration.
+You may want to run Mosaicoo in Docker but use folders on your host for the database or configuration.
 When doing so, it becomes important to start the container with a user that is able to access and write to the folder you map into the container.

 ```bash
 mkdir data # creates a folder for your data